xpepper/discovering-ai/README.md

-# A journey to discover AI and AI assistants
+# A journey to discover AI and AI assistants for developers

 ## Intros
 - **["How AI Works 🤖🔎"](https://www.zaxis.page/p/how-ai-works)**